Special relativity: Acceleration

 Special relativity does accommodate accelerations as well as accelerating frames of reference.

 It is a common misconception that special relativity is applicable only to inertial frames, and that it is unable to handle accelerating objects or accelerating reference frames.
 It is only when gravitation is significant that general relativity is required.

 Properly handling accelerating frames does require some care, however.
 The difference between special and general relativity is that (1) In special relativity, all velocities are relative, but acceleration is absolute.
 (2) In general relativity, all motion is relative, whether inertial, accelerating, or rotating.
 To accommodate this difference, general relativity uses curved spacetime.

 In this section, we analyze several scenarios involving accelerated reference frames.

 Dewan–Beran–Bell spaceship paradox

-The Dewan–Beran–Bell spaceship paradox (Bell's spaceship paradox) is a good example of a problem where intuitive reasoning unassisted by the geometric insight of the spacetime approach can lead to issues.
+The Dewan–Beran–Bell spaceship paradox (Bell's spaceship paradox) is often used pedagogically because the apparent paradox can be resolved using elementary spacetime diagrams and the geometric interpretation of special relativity.